petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/downloading-reports.md

 ## Downloading a Report

-After clicking *Download Reports*, a modal shows up on your screen.
-This modal contains a list of all reports you can choose to show on the file you'll download.
-Most dashboards also allow you to select a date range.
+After clicking *Download Reports*, a modal appears, containing a list of all possible reports you can publish in the file you'll download, along with a selectable date range.

 ![The modal allows you to choose which reports in which date range to download](./downloading-reports/images/01.png)